MariaOnyshchuk/nlp_project/README.md

 ## License

-This project is provided as-is for educational and research purposes.[1]
+This project is provided as-is for educational and research purposes.

 ***